hpe-dev-incubator/hpe-dev-portal/content/blog/highly-available-nfs-workload-on-hpe-greenlake-for-private-cloud-enterprise-using-serviceguard-for-linux.md

 ## Setting up the NFS server

-Now we will start the NFS service and export the NFS share from the primary node using the ansible snippet below.
+Now start the NFS service and export the NFS share from the primary node using the Ansible snippet below.

 ```yaml
 ---